Two major event venues allowing fans at sporting events

 “We haven’t had a ticketed event like this really since March more than anything, so for us to get kicked off and a lot of the venues in our market, this is a huge step in the right direction,” said Hartman Arena Executive Director Ben Bolander.

-INTRUST Bank Arena isn’t far behind as it carves out plans for Wichita Thunder’s first match up on January first.
+Intrust Bank Arena isn’t far behind as it carves out plans for Wichita Thunder’s first match up on January 1.

-“While it’s not a 15 thousand sold-out concert, we can’t wait to just see the community back in our building and enjoying events,” said INTRUST Bank Arena Booking and Marketing Director Christine Pileckas.
+“While it’s not a 15,000 sold-out concert, we can’t wait to just see the community back in our building and enjoying events,” said Intrust Bank Arena Booking and Marketing Director Christine Pileckas.

-Hartman will hold 250 fans, at five percent capacity, but looks to increase that as the weeks continue.
+Hartman will hold 250 fans, at 5% capacity but looks to increase that as the weeks continue.

 Both will require masks, have touchless ticketing, blocked off rows, social distancing guidelines, and more.